bcgov/nr-repository-composer/README.md

 The generated files will appear in your .github/workflows and .jenkins directories.

+## Command Options

+### Skip promps (--promptless)

-The option `--promptless` can be used with this command to attempt to run it without prompting for responses.
+The option `--promptless` can be used with a number of generators to attempt to run it without prompting for responses.
 It will attempt to only use information stored in your `app-config.yaml`.

+### Force changes (--force)

-This option can be combined with `--force` which will let Yoeman automatically overwrite any existing files.
+The option `--force` will allow Yoeman to automatically overwrite any existing files.
+Yoeman's built-in file comparison is redundant if you are running the composer on a clean repository.
+You can review the changes using git and in a pull request.

 # Developing Generators